-Our latest Environment Learning Circle, Climate at a Crossroads, explored how funders can help drive progress during this critical time.
+Our latest Environment Learning Circle, Climate at a Crossroads, explored how funders can help drive climate action during this critical time.
 Learn more about the powerful role philanthropy can play with the summary below.

-• Civil society and NGOs are ready to mobilise, but need early and sustained support to scale impact
+- Civil society and NGOs are mobilising for climate action, but require early and sustained support to scale their impact.

-What role can philanthropy play in supporting climate action for COP31?
+What role can philanthropy play in supporting climate action?
 8 recommendations

-1. Fund early and boldly – impact is maximised in the lead-up, not just at the COP itself
+1. Fund early and boldly – and not just in response to crises

 2. Support movement-building and capacity – especially for First Nations and Pacific communities